+- Tow only in the forward direction.

+- Release the parking brake.

+- Place the transmission in position N.

-- Tow only in the forward direction. - Release the parking brake. - Place the transmission in N (Neutral). - Do not exceed 65 mph (105 km/h). - Start the engine and allow it to run for five minutes at the beginning of each day and every six hours thereafter.
-With the engine running and your foot on the brake, shift into D (Drive) and then into R (Reverse) before shifting back into N (Neutral).
+- Place the ignition in the accessory position.
+See the Starting and Stopping the Engine chapter.

+- Do not exceed 65 mph (105 km/h).

+- Start the engine and allow it to run for five minutes at the beginning of each day and every six hours thereafter.
+With the engine running and your foot on the brake, shift into position D and then into position R before shifting back into position N.